jprchlik/faraday_cup_int/docs/index.rst

    :scale: 100%

-Then we can "measure" the theortical velocity distribution and compare it with the FC measurements.
+Then we can "measure" the theoretical velocity distribution and compare it with the FC measurements.

 .. code-block:: python